 3. Pinot Gris

-A more complex white wine, the Pinot Gris has notes of dried fruit and apricot in it.
+A more complex white wine, the Pinot Gris is usually has a more yellow golden color than the pinot blanc.
+With notes of dried fruit and apricot in it, it should be aired in the glass in order to fully let it breathe.
+The Pinot Gris has a finish that is long and well-balanced.
 It goes well with heavier dishes like gratin dauphinoise or blanquette de veau.

 Buy a bottle of Alsace Pinot Gris here.

 Muscat d’Alsace has a stronger taste of raisin than some of the other white wines and can be rather dry.
 A muscat from Alsace is different from other muscat, like the Muscat de Midi which is sweeter.
 The wine has an intense aroma of fruit complemented by floral tones.